hdfsyu/GarbageOS/README.md

 # GarbageOS
-An os which is trash under development so nothing here rn (yes ik im very active on github)
+~~An os which is trash under development so nothing here rn (yes ik im very active on github)~~ I am still not done but the tutorials arent getting updated rn so I have to wait until codepulse updates his tutorial...